Financial Recovery Resources

 Disaster Assistance

 Learn the different disaster loans offered for homeowners and renters by the Small Business Administration (SBA).
-Loan types include home and personal property, business, and economic injury.
+Loan types include home and personal property.
 If you have questions, call the SBA Customer Service Center at 1-800-659-2955.
 (Small Business Administration)

 Natural Disaster Impact on Banking Operations

-The FDIC works with various agencies to determine the status of financial institutions in disaster areas.
+The FDIC works with various agencies to learn the status of financial institutions in disaster areas.
 You may find updates on this page after a large declared disaster.
 (Federal Deposit Insurance Corporation)

 Disaster Assistance and Emergency Relief for Individuals and Businesses

-Read about special tax law provisions that may help you recover financially after a disaster.
+Read about special tax relief that may help you recover financially after a disaster.
 There are also links to tips, forms, and contacts.
 (Internal Revenue Service)

 Financial Disaster Recovery

-Visit the website to learn how to financially prepare for and recover from disaster.
-You can use the "Emergency Financial First Aid Kit" (EFFAK) to find out how prepared you are.
-After a disaster, our crisis counselors can help you move toward recovery.
-Call 1-888-388-4673 to talk with someone.
+Learn how to financially prepare for and recover from disaster.
+Use the "Emergency Financial First Aid Kit" (EFFAK) to find out how prepared you are.
+After a disaster, you can also call 1-888-388-4673 to talk with a crisis counselor.
 (Operation HOPE)